Karo Regency

 Karo Regency is a landlocked regency of North Sumatra Province of Indonesia, situated in the Barisan Mountains.
-The regency, which was established on 7 November 1956, covers an area of 2127.25 km2 and according to the 2010 census it had a population of 350,479, increasing to 404,998 at the 2020 Census; the official estimate as at mid-2024 was 426,471, comprising 211,540 males and 214,940 females.
+The regency, which was established on 7 November 1956, covers an area of 2127.25 km2 and according to the 2010 census it had a population of 350,479, increasing to 404,998 at the 2020 Census; the official estimate as of mid 2025 was 429,954 (comprising 211,712 males and 218,242 females).
 60.99% of the regency is forested.
 Its regency seat is the town of Kabanjahe.
 The Batak Karo language is spoken in the regency, as well as the Indonesian language.
 It borders Southeast Aceh Regency in Aceh to the west, Deli Serdang Regency and Langkat Regency to the north, Dairi Regency and Toba Samosir Regency to the south, and Deli Serdang Regency and Simalungun Regency to the east.